hcyvan/ant/README.md

 ## Crawler
 This is a suite of APIs for web spider.
 These APIs are wirte by C++11 and use the linux socket APIs for the lower layer.
 The version 0.1 is relased.
 0.1 means it is not stable and maybe contain a lot of bugs.
 When 1.0 is released, the APIs is OK to use.
 There are several modules in the APIs.
+For more information, read the manual.md in chinese.
 ---
 ## Brief
 There are five moudle's in the API suite.